hayden-erickson/nn-course/outline.md

 > Case Study What is a case study - about you, one of your students, or in the
 > greater marketplace - that really illustrates what you’ve been teaching in
 > this module?

+Why do we want to reduce over fitting? to work well on new data.
+- the whole point of training is to use on something other than training

+Why speed up training? obvious

+Just keep these purposes in mind.
+They are the reason for changing anything about the network.
+If you ever see something like a wacky cost function, architecture, activation function, training method, etc. It's either to speed up training, make the network generalize better, or deal with different types of data like sequences or images.

 > Tell the story, and give some teaching points.
 What is a download or a tool